Return to East London & Essex Home Page with this Link

 March this year was a sad month for the section as we say farewell to our good friend Dave Nichols, who will be greatly missed not only by us in the section but also by the many members of the club as a whole.

-of staff resulted in our usual meeting place at Stapleford airfield not being
+shortage of staff resulted in our usual meeting place at Stapleford airfield

-available to us which resulted in a lot of hasty phoning around by secretary
+not being available to us which resulted in a lot of hasty phoning around by

 Our 9th March meeting was back to normal and we are keeping our fingers crossed that the staffing problems for our meetings at Stapleford can be overcome in future.
 At least this will not be a problem for the first of our mid-week lunchtime meetings at the airfield on Wednesday 5th April from around 11am